Opeoluwa-Muritala/simple_shell/Readme.md

 # Simple Shell

 ### Introduction
 This repository is a [ALX](https://www.alxafrica.com/) Project.
-The school project consisted in writing a shell like sh (Bourne Shell) by Stephen Bourne  , in **C**, using a limited number of standard library functions, So Instead we used ower own function that we rewrited over the past three month [Here](https://github.com/Opeoluwa-Muritala/alx-low_level_programming/)
+The school project consisted in writing a shell in **C**, using a limited number of standard library functions, So Instead we used our own function that we rewrote over the past three month [Here](https://github.com/Opeoluwa-Muritala/alx-low_level_programming/)

 The goal in this project was to make us understand how a shell works.
-To single out some items: what is the *environment*, the difference between *functions* and *system calls*, how to create *processes* using `execve`...
+To single out some items: what is an *environment*, the difference between *functions* and *system calls*, how to create *processes* using `execve`...

 ## Usage
 In order to run this program,

 Clone This Repo

 `` git clone https://github.com/Opeoluwa-Muritala/simple_shell ``

 compile it with

 `gcc 4.8.4 -Wall -Werror -Wextra -pedantic *.c -o shell`.
 You can then run it by invoking `./shell` in that same directory.

 ### How to use it
 In order to use this shell, in a terminal, first run the program:
 `prompt$ ./shell`
 It wil then display a simple prompt and wait for commands.
 `$ `
 A command will be of the type `$ command`
 This shell can handle two types of commands: builtins and normal program.
 ##### List of built-ins
 Currently the list of built-ins:
 * `cd` [directory]
 Switch to the specified directory (path).
 * `env `
 Displays the environment variable
 * `exit` [exitstatus]
 Exit from the program with exitstatus value.
 0 by default.
 * `getenv` `NAME`
 Return the value of the NAME variable if it is in the environment
 * `help` [command]
 Displays the syntax for the command, or all commands.
 * `history`
 Displays the last typed user .
 * `echo` `[$$]` or `[$?]` or `[$PATH]`
 Return pid and exit statue and PATH.
 ##### Command
 Basicly Every Program in `$PATH`
 It Support Single Word like `ls`

 It Handle Path `ls /tmp`